 Self-citation cito:SelfCitation

-everal of the aforementioned bibliographic entities have been mapped entities defined in the FRBR-aligned Bibliographic Ontology (http://purl.org/spar/fabio), which is based on the Functional Requirements for Bibliographic Records (FRBR) between works, expressions, manifestations and itemsl the bibliographic resources are defined as expressions of works, that may be manifested in physical (e.g. printed paper) or electronic form.
+Several of the aforementioned bibliographic entities have been mapped to entities defined in FaBiO, the FRBR-aligned Bibliographic Ontology (http://purl.org/spar/fabio), which is based on the Functional Requirements for Bibliographic Records (FRBR), which distinguishes between works, expressions, manifestations and items.
+All the OCC bibliographic resources discussed here are defined as expressions of works, that may be manifested in physical (e.g. printed paper) or electronic form.

 Identifier